carloscatalanl/cat-blog/README.md

 ![](welcome.png)

-Volumes create a backup to ghost content folder and MYSQL data.
+Volumes create a backup of ghost content folder and MYSQL data.

 ```sh
 volumes: